eMoflon/cmoflon/README.md

 1. **Install Eclipse with Modeling Components Neon.2 (or newer)**
   * All Eclipse packages are available here: https://eclipse.org/downloads/
-1. **Install Enterprise Architect 12 (or newer)**
+1. **Install Enterprise Architect 12 (or later)**
   * A 30-days trial version of Enterprise Architect is available here: https://www.sparxsystems.de/uml/download-trial/
-1. **Install eMoflon 2.26.0**
+1. **Install eMoflon 2.28.0 (or later)**
-  * To install eMoflon in Eclipse use the following update site: http://emoflon.github.io/eclipse-plugin/emoflon_2.26.0/update-site2/
+  * To install eMoflon in Eclipse use the following update site: http://emoflon.github.io/eclipse-plugin/emoflon_2.28.0/updatesite/
   * You only need to install the feature *eMoflon Core*
-  * Additionally, download, unpack and install the eMoflon addin for Enterprice Architect from here: https://emoflon.github.io/eclipse-plugin/emoflon_2.26.0/update-site2/ea-ecore-addin.zip
+  * Additionally, download, unpack and install the eMoflon addin for Enterprice Architect from here: https://emoflon.github.io/eclipse-plugin/emoflon_2.28.0/updatesite/ea-ecore-addin.zip
 1. **Install cMoflon 1.0.0**
   * Update Site: http://emoflon.github.io/cmoflon/update-site/
   * You may also use the following: <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3266408" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a> from Eclipse Marketplace via drap and drop.